nachooya/ISOBMFF_Reader/Readme.md

 [![Build and Test on windows, ubuntu, macos](https://github.com/nachooya/ISOBMFF_Reader/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/nachooya/ISOBMFF_Reader/actions/workflows/cmake-multi-platform.yml)

-# MP4 Reader
+# ISOBMFF Reader

-This is a simple MP4 reader written in C++.
-It reads the MP4 file and prints the contents of the file to the console.
+This is a simple ISOBMFF reader written in C++.
+It reads the ISOBMFF file and prints the contents of the file to the console.

 ## Usage

-To use the MP4 reader, you need to provide the path to the MP4 file as an argument when running the program.
+To use the ISOBMFF reader, you need to provide the path to the ISOBMFF file as an argument when running the program.
 For example:

 ```
 ./Mp4Reader tests/assets/text0.mp4